Goes well with tea/coffee/wine/beer

 I became the living embodiment of the very song I was singing, Boys Don’t Cry.
 I was the boy that wouldn’t cry, that couldn’t cry, that wouldn’t allow myself, because, if I did, I was making the gig about myself, or, worse, conveying shock to be in the presence of someone so near death.
 This was 100% about her, 0% about me.

 I forged through until I got the nod from the rep to wind it up.
 The recipient, wiping her face, explained that she was such a devout fan of The Cure that she’d met them.
 She thanked me and said it was nice to meet me.
 The honour was precisely the other way around.
-Her friends gathered at the foot of her bed, and they, resultantly, now felt like my friends, as though years of friendship had been fast-tracked in the 40 minutes.
+Her friends gathered at the foot of her bed, and they, resultantly, felt like my friends, as though years of friendship had been fast-tracked in the 40 minutes.
 There was so much love in the room that day that I almost couldn’t take it.
-Afterwards, I sat in my car in the hospice carpark and cried like the boy that did.
+Afterwards, I sat in my car and cried like the boy that did.
 She died eight days later.

 I drove home that day thinking that if all the struggle, joy and anxiety music had given me – from the infamous day I found the guitar in Shaun’s closet to this day – was indeed “for” this day, then every drop had been worth it.
 I also considered this a good time to burn my guitars and turn a page, until I got a phone call from the foundation the following week asking me to do another hospice gig, and another, and another after that.
 In stark contrast, as bragged about here, it was around this time that I started doing standup comedy.
 Life and time were (are) too precious, and it was long overdue that I conquered my greatest fear, the stage without a guitar.

 Nowadays the creative process is a river that flows irrespective of being wanted or not, and I’m grateful to have some capacity to catch the occasional butterfly, be it song, story, or hot air.